sbitio/ansible-corosync/README.md

 Ansible role to configure Corosync.

-It has been developed on CentOS 6 with Corosync version 1.4.1.
+Developed on CentOS 6.5 with Corosync version 1.4.1.

 It manage CentOS and Debian packages and configuration.
 No further testing has been done in Debian (yet).
 By the way, no CentOS specificity is present, so it may work on Debian and even other OSes.

-This role also provides a module to allow configuration of Corosync services.
+This role also provides a [module](library/corosync_service) to allow configuration of Corosync services.
 See example playbook below for details.

-You may be also interested in Pacemaker configuration.
+You may also be interested in Pacemaker configuration.
 Checkout [sbitmedia.pacemaker](https://galaxy.ansible.com/list#/roles/701).

 Requirements